psyc-201/henderson2025/README.md

 - You may have to download these `Samples` files one-by-one then move them ALL into a folder called `Samples` that you make yourself (the zip file seemed to have issues on OSF)
 - Both `Samples` and `DataBehavior` should be nested within `data`

-4. Open the file `reproducing_decoding_anova_result.py` in an IDE.
+4. Open the file `decoding_reproducibility/reproducing_decoding_anova_result.py` in an IDE.
 Make sure you have built and activated the Python environment.

 5. Run the script.
 It will:
 - Load in the data from the .mat files and convert them into a Python format,
 - Perform decoding within each ROI,
 - Run a 3-way repeated-measures ANOVA (ROI × Task × Boundary),
 - Save figures and results to the `bold_decoding_anova_results/` folder.
+All outputted PNGs and CSVs are also available on on [OSF](https://osf.io/4p63n/files/osfstorage).

 ## How to Run the Simulation/Extension w/ New Stimuli
 This extension pipeline recreates the representational analyses from Henderson et al. (2025) using a new set of silhouette stimuli.
 The Python script is organized into clear `#%% step blocks`, but you must begin by generating the new stimulus images in MATLAB.